iotempire/iotempower/doc/first-node.rst

     continuously on (or continuously off), restart your board by powering it off and back on and try the process again.

--   If you have done previous step correctly, the node is in reconfiguration mode and the onboard_led should be now blinking in a unique pattern (The onboard led will blink in some kind of Morse code several long blinks and several short blinks, for example 1 long and 2 short blinks.
+-   If you have done the previous step correctly, the node is in reconfiguration mode and the onboard_led should be now blinking in a unique pattern:
+    The onboard led will blink in some kind of Morse code several long blinks and several short blinks, for example 1 long and 2 short blinks.
     Count the blinks in the pattern as it will be used to identify your node's WiFi network in the next step.